Robert Sherlaw Johnson: Biography

 Sherlaw Johnson was born in Sunderland.
 He was educated at Gosforth Grammar School in Newcastle-upon-Tyne, at King's College, Durham, and at the Royal Academy of Music, London, where he was the recipient of a Charles Black award.
 He used this to travel to Paris, where he studied piano with Jacques Février and composition with Nadia Boulanger, and attended Olivier Messiaen's classes at the Conservatoire de Paris.
 In 1971 he was awarded the degree of DMus by the University of Leeds for a doctoral thesis on Messiaen's use of birdsong and in 1984 was elected to a Fellowship of the Royal Academy of Music.
 He also received a DMus from Oxford in 1990 in recognition of his work as a composer.

-Sherlaw Johnson taught at the University of Leeds (1961–3), Bradford Girls' Grammar School (1963–5), the University of York (1965–70) and Oxford University (1970–1999), where he was music Fellow at Worcester College.
+Sherlaw Johnson taught at the University of Leeds (1961–3), Bradford Girls' Grammar School (1963–5), the University of York (1965–70) and Oxford University (1970–1999), where he succeeded Kenneth Leighton as music Fellow at Worcester College.
 In 1985 he was visiting professor of composition at the Eastman School of Music, University of Rochester.
 Notable pupils include Stephen Oliver, Charles Bodman Rae, Caroline Rae, Rachel Portman and Robert Saxton (who succeeded Sherlaw Johnson at Worcester College).

 Sherlaw Johnson was to the last an enthusiastic campanologist.
 He died while ringing bells at the historic tower of Appleton, south-west of Oxford.

 He married the painter Rachael Clarke in 1959.
 They had two daughters and three sons, one of whom, Austin, is married to the television writer, producer, and director Sally Wainwright.